 “We’re a bit cautious—” Amber smiled.

 “You did well,” Bill said, “and thanks for keeping your cool.”

-When the handshakes were performed all around the group stood together.
+When handshakes had been performed all around, the large group stood together.

 Helen wiped her eyes and regained her composure.
 “We’d better invite you inside now, and you can have that cup of tea—and meet the others.”